Hanau shootings: Reactions

 As a result of the shootings, German Chancellor Angela Merkel cancelled a planned trip to Halle and expressed her condolences to the victims' families.
 The president of the European Parliament, David Sassoli, also offered condolences.
 Some Turkish citizens were among the victims of the shooting; the Turkish government described it as a form of racism and urged a prompt investigation.
 German president Frank-Walter Steinmeier, his wife Elke Büdenbender, and the Hesse minister-president Volker Bouffier attended a vigil at one of the shooting sites.
-Pope Francis extended his sympathy to the families who lost their loved ones during the shooting incident in Hanau, through the Vatican Secretary of State, Cardinal Pietro Parolin.
+Pope Francis extended his sympathy to the families who lost their loved ones during the shooting, through the Vatican Secretary of State, Cardinal Pietro Parolin.

 On 23 February, 10,000 mourners marched through the streets of Hanau, in order to show unity and support for the victims.
 The mayor of Hanau gave a speech to the gathering.

 On 24 February, in response to the shootings, the United Kingdom proscribed Sonnenkrieg Division, the British branch of the American neo-Nazi organisation Atomwaffen Division, as a terrorist group.
 Another UK-based far-right organisation, System Resistance Network, was also proscribed as an alias for National Action, which had been proscribed as a terrorist organisation since 2016.

 On the one year anniversary of the attack (19 February 2021), large memorial services and rallies were held in multiple cities in Germany to commemorate the victims, warn against racism and demand further action.
 President Frank-Walter Steinmeier attended a ceremony in Hanau condemning hate and racism while acknowledging mistakes by authorities.

+Until his death in April 2026, Rathjen's father was repeatedly noted for stalking, harassing, and threatening survivors and families of dead victims, insisting that his son was innocent.
+He had already been noted as early as 2017 for filing criminal cases against neighbours to local authorities and known to complain about the presence of workers with African, Polish, and Turkish backgrounds.
+In December 2020, the elder Rathjen requested the weapons used by his son in the shootings from police.
+He was twice convicted of insult in 2022 and 2023.
+In the first instance, he was fined €4,800 and jailed upon failing to pay the fine.
+In the second instance, he again refused to pay a fine of €9,000, which led to foreclosure and another jail sentence.
+In October 2024, he was convicted of Volksverhetzung, coercion, false accusation, insult, and violations of anti-violence laws and fined €21,600.